duongvtt96/Comparison-GO-annotation-systems/README.md

-Dataset used in this comparison: final benchmark CAFA3, can be found in the link below: https://figshare.com/articles/dataset/Supplementary_data/8135393/3
+Dataset used in this comparison (final benchmark CAFA3) can be found in the link below: https://figshare.com/articles/dataset/Supplementary_data/8135393/3

 GO annotation systems used in this comparison: